 3 August The Seven Sins of Leadership August 3, 2015By Oscar Chaffey nsw 0 Author: Benjamin Ferry Date: 3 August 2015 I have recently had an opportunity to view some of the ACHSM webcasts.
 For those who haven’t had an opportunity to review these webcasts, there is a comprehensive database available.
 One of these webcasts is a 2010 presentation on The Seven Sins of Leadership.
 It is presented by Professor Mohamed Khadra, Professor of Surgery at Sydney University and Head of Urological Surgery at the Nepean Hospital, New South Wales.
 Professor Khadra has had an extensive career in various health and educational settings around Australia and internationally.
 Furthermore, he has written three books on the Australian healthcare system.
 While I recommend you watch his 45-minute webcast, for those of you who are time-poor I have summarised the webcast, and applied an ACHSM Management Trainee perspective.
 Before I list the seven sins, I anticipate that you will be able to identify managers or co-workers who exhibit one or even many of these traits.
 While it can be entertaining to diagnose these people, this train of thought misses the real opportunity that exists with this exercise.
 The real challenge is to ask ourselves which of these traits we have been guilty of and, moving forward, how we can improve our leadership style.
 Furthermore, can I suggest that these traits can apply to anyone in an organisation, regardless if you are CEO or a Management Intern.
 The Seven Sins of leadership are as follows.
 Pride It’s important to note that having pride about the quality of your work or organisation can be positive or even desirable.
 However it is important not to focus on yourself in terms of organisation rank or position and in terms of claiming credit for achievements.
 As we know, there are not many achievements that occur in Health without multiple inputs from various stakeholders.
 Greed and Gluttony It is easy for many to say that, as an employee of a healthcare service, by virtue nobody could be guilty of greed or gluttony, and that this title should be reserved for Wall Street bankers.
 However, as we know there are finite resources in our health systems and organisations.
 When we make decisions about funding requests or spending, are we certain that we are acting in the best interest of all stakeholders or of a small minority?
 Sloth There have been many who have lamented about how slow progress or change is within the healthcare system.
 However, we need to be responsible for our own decision-making processes.
 For example, are we organising meetings for a subject that could be resolved with an email or even a phone call?
 Are we being so risk-averse, that we are avoiding making a decision?
 Wrath There are not many people who display physical outrage, and throw office furniture.
 However are we constantly using the 'us versus them' mentality?
 For example, Our department versus another department or organization?
 Envy Being more concerned about our next promotion opportunity rather than focusing on our current responsibilities.
 While there are many opportunities on erecruit, there are often similar opportunities within our own department or even our own portfolio.
 Lust Desperately wanting a position or role so badly, that we wish the person that currently holds that position would leave that role or the organisation.
 On a more positive note Professor Khadra describes good leaders as displaying: Vision They know the direction of where the organization or department needs to move.
 Communication They can effectively explain to those around them how it is possible to achieve the vision.
 Integrity They are open and consistent in regards to their decision-making process.
 Compassion Not only are they compassionate to patients and the community, but also to their staff and co-workers.
 Respect They support their staff and co-workers through the good times and the bad.
 To view this webcast and other great presentations, please visit the Resources > Webcasts section in the website menu above.
 Benjamin is a 2nd year Management Intern in the NSW HMIP.
 Related Posts Interview with Dr Elizabeth West Excerpts of an interview with Dr Elizabeth West, who is completing her traineeship through the RACMA, including a Masters of Health Management at UNSW.
+Juggling motherhood, a new career and a Masters Today marks one year since I officially hung up my navy uniform and entered into the corporate side of health, and I reflect on the opportunities, challenges and successes of the past year.
 What healthcare can learn from other industries Edmund Ng analyses ways that the health industry can take inspiration from others to allow further improvement and growth In the eyes of an Intern - Life outside law school Edward Valenta, a first-year Health Management Intern in New South Wales, reflects on the insights that the program has offered him and explains why everyone should think about joining the HMIP.
 Driving continuous improvement and effective financial management James Comerford, a 2nd year HMIP Intern in NSW, shares his impression of the Emerging Health Leaders event which was held on the 23rd of February, 2018 Reflection: A Year at Justice Health and Forensic Mental Health Network Jess Harris reflects on her first-year placement at Justice Health & Forensic Mental Health Network.
 Comment (0) Comments are closed.